 Intact ecosystems - such as clean, species-rich rivers or near-natural forests - are the subject of environmental reporting in Germany, but surprisingly they hardly play a role in the economic and business information bases.
 This means that, on the one hand, the manifold contributions of ecosystems to social well-being and also prosperity are underestimated, and on the other hand, biodiversity as the basis of sustainable services provided by nature is systematically forgotten.

-In the Bio-Mo-D project, we are researching how corporate and national economic reporting in Germany can be expanded to include ecosystem services and biodiversity indicators.
-The aim is to provide business, political and social leaders with information to make ecologically sustainable decisions and, consequently, to show more appreciation for nature and biodiversity.
+The aim is to provide business, political and social leaders with information to make ecologically sustainable decisions and consequently to show more appreciation for nature and biodiversity.